Banjima Cultural Rules within Karijini National Park from the Elders.

 Other important cultural requests to keep in mind.

-• Be careful and respectful around Yinda (water/springs) and the gorges as these have deep cultural significance to us.
+• Be careful and respectful around Yinda (water/springs) and the gorges as these have deep cultural significance.

 • Please do not ask community members about cultural lore business – much of this is private.

-• If our senior people are speaking together, please do not interrupt.
+• If elders are speaking together, please do not interrupt.
 Wait until you are acknowledged and invited to speak.

 • If there is lightning in the area, Banjima advice is do not wear red.

-• Please ask if it is ok to take photos of or with us.
-If our people say no, please do not be offended as they may have a good reason for doing so.
+• Please ask if it is ok to take photos of or with the Elders.
+If they say no, please do not be offended as they may have a good reason for doing so.

-• Many of our families are currently grieving and the use of deceased persons’ names should be avoided as best you can.
+• Many families are currently grieving and the use of deceased persons’ names should be avoided as best you can.

 If by chance your name is the same name as the deceased persons’, please refer to yourself as Jukari (then your surname) or use your initials as best you can.
 This will be greatly appreciated by all.